 Call the Academy for In-Service start dates.

-The Academy is fortunate to have Instructor-Trainers within the Agency to provide Instructor training in the areas of American Safety & Health Institute CPR/AED/First Aid, PPCT Inmate Control, PPCT Spontaneous Knife Defense, PPCT SHARP, and Firearms.
+The Academy is fortunate to have Instructor-Trainers within the Agency to provide Instructor training in the areas of American Safety & Health Institute CPR/AED/First Aid, PPCT Inmate Control, PPCT Spontaneous Knife Defense, PPCT Escape & Evasion, and Firearms.
 The Instructor Schools provide in-house opportunities for Agency staff to share their knowledge in specialty areas and become skilled in presentation techniques.
 The Academy also offers re-certification classes in the areas mentioned above

 CPR/AED/FIRST AID INSTRUCTOR (24.0 Hours)